6. Register of Interests

 Nevertheless, the Trust needs to find a balance between accountability and unwarranted intrusion into the affairs of the Trustees.
-Therefore this policy needs to identify how conflicts are identified and managed.
+Therefore, this policy identifies how conflicts are identified and managed.
 The most likely areas of conflict relate to the payment of Trustees and conflict of loyalties.

-Accordingly, we ask Trustees to declare their interests, and any gifts or hospitality offered and received in connection with their role in the charity.
-A declaration of interests form is provided for this purpose, listing the types of interest you should declare.
+Trustees are required to declare their interests, and any gifts or hospitality offered and received in connection with their role in the charity.
+A declaration of interests form is provided for this purpose, listing the types of interest thar should be declared.

 Upon appointment each Trustee will make a full, written disclosure of interests, such as relationships, and posts held, that could potentially result in a conflict of interest.
 This written disclosure will be kept on file along with their Declaration Form and Application Form which is help by the Chair/Co-Chair.

-To be effective, the declaration of interests needs to be updated by the Trustee when any material changes occur.
+To be effective, the Declaration of Interests needs to be updated by the Trustee when any material changes occur.
 Current Trustees will undertake completing the Declaration prior to 1st April 2021 and then on a four yearly basis in line with each Trustee’s renewal as a Trustee.

-If you are not sure what to declare, or whether/when your declaration needs to be updated, err on the side of caution.
-If you would like to discuss this issue, please contact the Chair/Co-Chair for confidential guidance.
+If a Trustee is not sure what to declare, or whether/when their declaration needs to be updated, they should err on the side of caution.
+A Trustee who wishes to, should contact the Chair/Co-Chair for confidential guidance.

 This declaration of interests shall be used to record all gifts of a value over £20 and hospitality over £20 received by the Trustees, and recorded in the minutes.

-The information provided will be processed in accordance with data protection principles as set out in the Data Protection Act 1998.
+The information provided will be processed in accordance with data protection principles as set out in the General Data Protection Regulations 2018.
 Data will be processed only to ensure that Trustees act in the best interests of Social Workers’ Benevolent Trust.
 The information provided will not be used for any other purpose.

 What to do if you face a conflict of interest

-If you believe you have a perceived or real conflict of interest you should:
+If a Trustee believes they have a perceived or real conflict of interest they must:

-There are situations where you may participate in discussions from which you could indirectly benefit, for example where the benefits are universal to all users, or where your benefit is minimal.
+There are situations where a Trustee may participate in discussions from which they could indirectly benefit, for example where the benefits are universal to all users, or where their benefit is minimal.
 This action will be agreed by the Chair/Co-Chair and minuted accordingly.

-If you fail to declare an interest that is known to the Trustees and/or Chair/Co-Chair the Trustees or the Chair/Co-Chair will declare that interest.
+If a Trustee fails to declare an interest that is known to the Trustees and/or Chair/Co-Chair the Trustees or the Chair/Co-Chair will declare that interest.